top of page

 This course costs £150 ( €175/$190) .

-That fee goes toward keeping our organisation going.
-After booking, you will get an e-booklet with all the course materials.
+After booking, you will get a pack with all the course materials.
 This includes a PFD with all the course readings, external links to complimentary sources + video links to all taught sessions, so you can watch in your own time.

 Reflection of Monks Crossing a Wooden Bridge